Tim Hegarty: Musical career

-Hegarty started his musical career in 1982 as a drummer in the Derry band Tie The Boy with fellow musician Peter Cunnah.
+Hegarty started his musical career in 1982 as a drummer in the Derry band Tie the Boy with fellow musician Peter Cunnah.
 The band did a session for BBC Radio 1 and went on to do multiple gigs around Northern Ireland.
 After they split up, he then went on to form a band called Baby June.
-Hegarty went on to co-write the hit single "Shoot Me with Your Love" from the album World for D Ream, which made into the UK top 100 for seven weeks, peaking at No.7 in July 1995.
-Hegarty also wrote No one can love you more for Gloria Gaynor album I Wish You Love and has written songs for Worlds Apart.
+Hegarty went on to co-write the hit single "Shoot Me with Your Love" from the album World for D:Ream, which made into the UK top 100 for seven weeks, peaking at No.7 in July 1995.
+Hegarty also co-wrote "No One Can Love You More" for Gloria Gaynor's album I Wish You Love and has written songs for Worlds Apart.

-In 2009, Hegarty and his wife, Julie, wrote and produced "Crabbit: The Musical" with Eddie Izzard's producer Sarah Townsend at the Fringe.
+In 2009, Hegarty and his wife, Julie, wrote and produced Crabbit: The Musical with Eddie Izzard's producer Sarah Townsend at the Fringe.

 In 2014, Hegarty has formed the band Derry, named after his hometown, and the group has released an introductory RP, Couldn't I Be the One.